angelovangel/beautiful-jekyll/portfolio.md

 #### [cazytable](http://35.176.52.165/shiny/rstudio/cazytable/)

 Find CAZy (carbohydrate-active enzymes) modules in uploaded proteins.
 This application runs `hmmscan` from the [HMMER package](http://hmmer.org/) in the background to find CAZy modules in proteins and generates interactive tables with the results.
-Bacterial-sized proteomes (~ 3-5000 proteins) can be analysed in several minutes.
+Bacterial-sized proteomes (~ 3-5000 proteins) can be analyzed in several minutes.
 **Note**: *while the local version runs OK on my laptop, the app on Amazon cloud often crashes ("disconnected form server" message).
 I am still investigating this bug, but found that it works if you reload the page and upload the same file a second time...*

 ***